robertdebock/ansible-role-certbot/README.md

 ---
 # defaults file for certbot

-# The certbot can configure either "apache" or "nginx".
+# The certbot can configure either "apache", "haproxy" or "nginx".
 certbot_system: apache

 # You can have multiple domains, as a list to request a certificate for.